 If you do find that the stitching has been flattened after ironing, carefully spritz the stitched area using a spray bottle filled with water (use distilled water if you have iron in your water or hard water in your area).
 The flattened stitches will bounce right back and the background will remain pressed.

 No Starch, Please

 Everyone loves a crisp embroidered napkin or tablecloth, but starching before storing can do more harm than good.
 Starch stiffens the fibers in the fabric, making them prone to breakage when they are folded and stored for long periods of time.
-Natural starches also attracts insects, which will feed on the starch, potentially damaging the fabric as well.
+Natural starches also attract insects, which will feed on the starch, potentially damaging the fabric as well.